 2. HUMAN CREATED WORKS WILL CONTINUE TO PLAY AN ESSENTIAL ROLE IN OUR LIVES

 Creative works shape our identity, values, and worldview.
 People relate most deeply to works that embody the lived experience, perceptions, and attitudes of others.
 Only humans can create and fully realize works written, recorded, created, or performed with such specific meaning.
 Art cannot exist independent of human culture.

-3. USE OF COPYRIGHTED WORKS, AND THE USE OF VOICES AND LIKENESSES OF PROFESSIONAL PERFORMERS, REQUIRES AUTHORIZATION, LICENSING, & COMPLIANCE WITH ALL RELEVANT STATE AND FEDERAL LAWS
+3. USE OF COPYRIGHTED WORKS, AND THE USE OF VOICES AND LIKENESSES OF PROFESSIONAL PERFORMERS, REQUIRES AUTHORIZATION, LICENSING, & COMPLIANCE WITH ALL RELEVANT LAWS